Rayza-Slyce/Recruitment_Lure_Investigation_Pt2_Dynamic_Analysis/README.md

 Lots of file access attempts and `NAME NOT FOUND`.

-Looks like it’s checking for things as it builds out the next stage.
+This behaviour suggests the payload is attempting to locate or prepare its execution environment before fully committing to the next stage.

 ---

 ## Persistence

-After seeing that Deju had created a "WindowsUpdate" scheduled task, I checked Task Scheduler and confirmed that the created task is designed to re-run every 10 minutes indefinitely.
+After seeing that Deju had created a "WindowsUpdate" scheduled task, I checked Task Scheduler Library and confirmed that the created task is designed to run 'WindowsUpdate.bat' every 10 minutes indefinitely.

 **The system is now persistently compromised at user level**